Chinese hacked U.S. military contractors, Senate panel finds

 The investigation focused on the U.S. military's ability to seamlessly tap civilian air, shipping and other transportation assets for tasks including troop deployments and the timely arrival of supplies from food to ammunition to fuel.

-Those companies typically do not have the level of defence against hackers as major weapons makers or the military itself.
+Those companies typically do not have the level of defense against hackers as major weapons makers or the military itself.

 "The military uses secret or top secret networks that are not on the Internet, but private companies do not," said Alperovitch.
 "That's a real challenge."